maticnetwork/matic.js/docs/content/v3/docs/pos/erc20/withdraw-start.md

 # withdrawStart

-`withdrawStart` method can be used to initiate the withdraw process which will burn the specified amount on child token.
+`withdrawStart` method can be used to initiate the withdraw process which will burn the specified amount on polygon chain.

 ```
-const erc20RootToken = posClient.erc20(<root token address>);
+const erc20Token = posClient.erc20(<token address>);

 // start withdraw process for 100 amount
 const result = await erc20Token.withdrawStart(100);